 Opening multiple Files file manager windows can be useful for dragging files and folders between locations.
+You can also have multiple tabs to browse multiple locations at once.

-The option of tabs (as well as panes) is also available in the Files file manager.
-To open a second windows when browsing a folder in Files, select File • New Window or press Ctrl+N. This will open a new window, allowing you to drag files and/or folders between two locations.
-To open a new tab, click File • New Tab or press Ctrl+T. A new row will appear above the space used for browsing your files containing two tabs-both will display the directory you were originally browsing.
+To open a second window when browsing a folder in Files, select File New Window or press Ctrl+N. This will open a new window, allowing you to drag files and/or folders between two locations.
+To open a new tab, click Location options (cog) New Tab or press Ctrl+T. A new row will appear above the space used for browsing your files containing two tabs-both will display the folder you were originally browsing.
 You can click these tabs to switch between them to click and drag files or folders between tabs the same as you would between windows.
-You can also open a second pane in Files so you can see two locations at once without having to switch between tabs or windows.
-Dragging files and folders between panes is a quick way to move or copy items.

-When dragging items between Files windows, tabs, or panes, a small symbol will appear over the mouse cursor to let you know which action will be performed when you release the mouse button.
+When dragging items between Files windows or tabs a small symbol will appear over the mouse cursor to let you know which action will be performed when you release the mouse button.
 A plus sign (+) indicates you are about to copy the item, whereas a small arrow means the item will be moved.
 The default action will depend on the folders you are using.